parasyte/pixels/README.md

 ## But why?

 Rapidly prototype a simple 2D game, pixel-based animations, or an emulator for your favorite platform.
-Then add shaders to simulate a CRT or vector display.
+Then add shaders to simulate a CRT or just to spice it up with some nice VFX.

 `pixels` is more than just a library to push pixels to a screen, but less than a full framework.
 You're in charge of managing a window environment, event loop, and input handling.